A topic from the subject of Analytical Chemistry in Chemistry.

 Experiment Overview

 X-Ray Fluorescence (XRF) analysis is a non-destructive elemental analysis technique used to determine the elemental composition of a material.
-In this experiment, you will use the XRF analyzer to analyze the elemental composition of various samples, including minerals, metals, and alloys.
+This experiment demonstrates the process of using an XRF analyzer to analyze the elemental composition of various samples, including minerals, metals, and alloys.

 Materials and Equipment